Great Lakes Stamp Out Hunger

 Stamp Out Hunger Food Drive Unites Communities to Fight Food Insecurity

-On Saturday, May 9th, the National Association of Letter Carriers hosted its annual Stamp Out Hunger food drive—the country's largest one-day food collection.
+On Saturday, May 9, the National Association of Letter Carriers will host its annual Stamp Out Hunger food drive—the country's largest one-day food collection.

 Since its launch in 1993, this nationwide initiative has helped deliver tens of millions of pounds of food to those in need.
 With more than 34 million Americans facing food insecurity, these donations are crucial to supporting local food banks and organizations such as The Salvation Army.